GSA/Section508.gov/_pages/create/2018-05-15-create-video-social.md

 Instructions and techniques on how to provide accessibility for virtual collaboration.

-  * [FedRelay][3] - Intermediary telecommunications service for individuals within the federal government who are deaf, hard of hearing, and/or have speech disabilities
   * [Accessible and Inclusive Telework Practices Using Microsoft Teams][4] - Guidance from HUD
   * [5 Tips on Holding Accessible Microsoft Team Meetings][5] - Guidance from HUD
   * [Accessibility overview of Microsoft Teams][6]